10 COVID-19 deaths for the week, cases top 13,600 in Rowan County - Salisbury Post

 Of deaths to date, 142 have occurred outside of congregate living facilities and 114 have been in the facilities.

 Four deaths this week were reported in one congregate living facility — the N.C.
 State Veterans Home.
-But neither Rowan County nor the state list the veterans home as having outbreak.
-A representative of the facility also said there were no deaths due to COVID-19 in the previous week.
-Until this week, no deaths had been reported at the facility in months.
+Neither Rowan County nor the state list the veterans home as having outbreak.
 The state lists a nursing home at the W.G.
-“Bill” Hefner VA Medical Center, where the veterans home sits, as having an outbreak.
-But there’s more than one nursing home on the campus.
-Rowan Health Department Nursing Director Meredith Littell said it’s possible the state made a mistake in labeling the location of the outbreak because Rowan Health Department staff linked the four deaths to the N.C.
-State Veterans Home.
+“Bill” Hefner VA Medical Center, where the veterans home sits, as having an outbreak, but there’s more than one nursing home on the campus.
+Rowan Health Department Nursing Director Meredith Littell said it’s possible the state made a mistake in labeling the location of the outbreak.

 As deaths picked up to start 2021, local cases have done the same.
 County data show daily case numbers only declining slightly from their peak in early January.
 Average daily case numbers, meanwhile, have actually increased from 99 per day in the first week of January to 107 this week, according to county statistics.